fsciortino/Aurora/docs/params.rst

 * :math:`f_{rec}` = `div_recomb_ratio`: Fraction of the parallel impurity ion flow in the divertor SOL which recombines before reaching the divertor wall, i.e. which enters the divetor neutrals reservoir bypassing the divertor wall reservoir.
 By default this is 1.0, meaning that the default behavior for the parallel losses in the SOL is to directly enter the divertor neutrals reservoirs, namely the divertor wall is not used.

 * `recycling_flag`: If this is False, no recycling nor backflows between the plasma and the other reservoirs are allowed.
-Namely: 1) no recycling is applied to the walls, neither the simple model nor the advanced model, i.e. all the fluxes reaching the walls are permanently absorbed, and 2) no backflow from the divertor is allowed, namely all the particles entering the divertor neutrals reservoir can only be pumped.
-If this is True, then wall recycling is allowed (using the simple or the advanced plasma-wall interaction model, see following paragraph) as well as divertor backflow.
+Namely: 1) no recycling is applied to the walls, neither the simple model nor the full model, i.e. all the fluxes reaching the walls are permanently absorbed, and 2) no backflow from the divertor is allowed, namely all the particles entering the divertor neutrals reservoir can only be pumped.
+If this is True, then wall recycling is allowed (using the simple or the full plasma-wall interaction model, see following paragraph) as well as divertor backflow.

 * :math:`\tau_{div,ret}` = `tau_div_SOL_ms`: Divertor retention time, in ms, i.e. time scale for the loss of particles from the divertor neutrals reservoir, which will constitute a backflow travelling again towards the plasma.
 This is effective only if `recycling_flag` is True.

-* :math:`f_{screen}` = `screening_eff`: Screening efficiency for the backflow from the divertor, i.e. fraction of the flux lost from the divertor neutrals reservoir which is screened in the divertor SOL plasma and.
+* :math:`f_{screen}` = `div_neut_screen`: Screening efficiency for the backflow from the divertor, i.e. fraction of the flux lost from the divertor neutrals reservoir which is screened in the divertor SOL plasma and.
 Therefore, only a fraction :math:`1-f_{screen}` of such backflow will effectively return into the core, giving an additional neutrals source for the plasma, while the remaining fraction :math:`f_{screen}` gets directly to be a part of the SOL parallel flow towards the divertor.
 By default this is 0.0, meaning that the default behavior for the divertor backflow is to entirely re-enter the core plasma.
 This is effective only if `recycling_flag` is True.

 The following sketch summarizes the composition of the various flows between edge and divertor.